Joshua-Dias-Barreto/COA-LAB-A23/README.md

 # Modifications in Code

-To see the changes in code, search for "_KAWS-Changes_" in the files shader.cc, shader.h, abstract_hardware_model.h and scheduler_id.h in the src folder of the gpgpu-sim_distribution.
+To see the changes in code, search for "_KAWS-Changes_" in the files shader.cc, shader.h, abstract_hardware_model.h, scheduler_id.h and gpgpusim_entrypoint.cc in the /EndSem_Project/gpgpu-sim_distribution/src.

 <br>